eocdb/eocdb-webui/docs/source/ocdb-webui.md

 If you want to add a new submission click on New Submission on the top rihht corner.
 A new dialog will open.
-Please add an identifier for your submission and a path teh submissions will be stored under.
+Please add an identifier for your submission and a path the submissions will be stored under.
 This will be used to intermittantly store your data files and will be used when zipping data files on download.

 When submitting data, you will be asked to provide a publication date.
 Leave this empty if you do not desire your data to be searchible.
 Otherwise, indicate